Skip to Main Content

 The 2025 Pearl 3 Star Prestige award situates Domaine de la Sanglière in a specific tier of regional recognition.
 In appellation contexts where output is large and style variation is significant, tier-based ratings of this kind serve as navigation tools for buyers working above the supermarket level.
 They identify producers where quality is consistent enough across vintages to support purchase decisions without requiring bottle-by-bottle verification.

-For buyers building a reference set of Côtes de Provence producers, this rating places the domaine in the same conversation as other recognized southern French estates.
+For buyers building a reference set of Côtes de Provence producers, this rating marks the domaine as a producer worth noting.
 Comparable recognition levels in adjacent categories, though not identical appellations, are held by properties like Château d'Arche in Sauternes and Château Bastor-Lamontagne in Preignac, estates where sustained critical recognition reflects a consistent approach to quality over time rather than a single exceptional vintage.

 Planning a Visit to Bormes-les-Mimosas